 I decided to do early maintenance again and to 'flush' the engine of the L200 twice in quick succession at Grease Monkey and to provide it with new oil and filters.
 Also a few times in a row injector cleaner in it.
 Just to see what it does.

 - New oil filter (2x)

 In the meantime, I've ordered a new radiator, or at least the one Mitsubishi is trying to get in Salt Lake City.
 I don't know (yet) whether that will work.

 The engine flushes, new oil and injector cleaners have had a real effect, strangely enough, I have noticeably more horsepower again , which I find surprising.
 Also slightly less smoke from the exhaust and easier starting.
 I always thought it was a myth, but flushing and cleaning does work, as it turns out…

-But, when I kick him on the tail in the mountains, still dangerously hot.
+But, when I kick him on the tail in the mountains, still too hot.

-So all hope for new filters and a new radiator in Salt Lake City.
-Fingers-crossed that it is not the water or oil pump after all, because that would really suck...
+So we hope for new filters and a new radiator in Salt Lake City.
+Fingers crossed that it isn't the water pump after all, because that would be a real shame...

 A golden tip